-3. The Master of Science (MSc) in Economics and Business Administration in Accounting, Strategy and Control is a research-based graduate level program in business economics.
-It has an overall focus on provides the candidate with a framework embedded in economic, accounting and finance theory for designing, analyzing and implementing accounting and control systems decisive for decision making, coordination, motivation and control in organizations.
-The Accounting, Strategy and Control program provides the candidate with strong competences in designing, analyzing and implementing accounting and control systems vital for the strategic alignment in modern organizations, as well as business economic theory and methods.
+3. MSc. in Economics and Business Administration (EBA) in Finance & Investments is a research-based graduate level program in business economics.
+It has an overall focus on the structure of financial markets, the securities traded in financial markets, and the different players who are active in these markets.
+As finance to a large extent is a quantitative discipline both mathematics, statistics, and IT tools are used extensively in the courses, but always with a focus on finding solutions to specific problems and also on developing economic intuition of the derived results. as well as business economic theory and methods.
 The program focuses particularly on how business enterprises can make economic decisions under uncertainty, and hence make the best use of limited, or scarce, resources, while taking into account an economically, socially and environmentally sustainable development of society.